 - charging of electric cars which could become a major load, eventually while many other loads may become deferrable, should the regulatory environment change such that retail prices vary over time and load control switches (e.g., remotely controlled relays or relays relying on price data, such as learning thermostats connected to domestic air conditioning) become widespread.

-Overall, smart grids require both changes to the power systems' infrastructure, as well as changes to their control mechanisms, which require the generation, distribution, transmission, and consumption to be modeled jointly.
+Overall, smart grids require both changes to the power systems' infrastructure, as well as changes to their control mechanisms, which require the generation, distribution, transmission, and consumption to be modelled jointly.
 Although much innovative thinking is required, any progress on solving the underlying problems (mainly LF, OPF, ONI and OTS) is still relevant.

 Giordano V.; Meletiou, A.; Covrig, C. F.; Mengolini, A.; Ardelean, M.; Fulli, G; Jiménez, M. S.; Filiou, C.; (2013).
 "Smart Grid Projects in Europe: Lessons learned and current developments".
 JRC Scientific and Policy Report.